-Plants and People Program for Children with Autism and Their Families
+Plants and People Horticultural Therapy Program for Children with Autism and Their Families

-Fairchild is pleased to present the Plants and People Program for Children with Autism and Their Families.
-Parents and their children will receive complimentary snacks, a butterfly guide and crayons along with a tour of the Garden.
-Parents are invited to further explore the Garden after the tour and bring a picnic lunch.
+Fairchild is pleased to present the Plants and People Horticultural Therapy Program for Children with Autism and Their Families.
+Parents and their children will receive complimentary snacks, a butterfly guide and crayons along with a tram tour of the Garden.
+After the tram tour, parents and their children are invited to further explore the Garden and bring a picnic lunch.

-The program begins at the Visitor Center at 10:00 a.m.on the following dates, with a tram tour starting at 10:30 a.m.
+The program is offered on the dates below beginning at 10:00 a.m. at the Visitor Center, followed by a tram tour starting at 10:30 a.m.

 It is our pleasure to offer this program free of charge.
 Support is generously provided by Lin Lougheed and the Aaron I. Fleischman Foundation.

 Comments From the First Year of the Program

 - The group meandered down the hill to the event tent on the north side of the and the fun started already...they exclaimed "we wish we had skateboards, this is fun"...honestly it was the parents lightening up to guide the kids who started out a little timidly.